 - What resources do we have?

-- How does #1, 2 currently attract what is working well?
+- How do #1, 2 currently attract what is working well?

-- How does #1, 2 currently repel what is working well?
+- How do #1, 2 currently repel what is working well?

-- What areas, people, teams, customers are already repelling what is working well? meaning who is pushing us away from what is working.
+- What areas, people, teams, customers are already repelling what works well?
+Meaning who is pushing us away from what is working.

 - What skills are needed to do more of what is working well?
 How are we already using those skills?
 How did that happen?